axiomhq/next-axiom/README.md

 Deploy your site and watch data coming into your Axiom dataset.

-Logs will be sent automatically on successful exit.
-If you call `process.exit()` or throw an exception, make sure to call `await log.flush()` first to ensure delivery.
+:warning: If you log from a function, please call `await log.flush()` at the end to ensure log delivery.